Speech language AND FEEDING THERAPY Online and locally servinG

 - Vomiting (more than typical "spit up" for infants).

 These are signs and symptoms of possible dysphagia (swallowing disorder) and or feeding disorder.
 They are not used to make a primary diagnosis.
+Diagnosis requires in person bedside swallow evaluation and may require additional imaging completed at a hospital including but not limited to Modified Barium Swallow Study, Allergy studies, and Gastrointestinal Studies these can help assess the safety of a child's swallow.

 Please contact a Speech Language Pathologist if you are concerned about your child's feeding or swallowing abilities.
+Simple changes can make a word of difference in your child's swallowing safety and mealtime comfort.

 Call today for your free, no obligation phone consolation.
 (907) 395-0348